From a Basement on the Hill: Reception

-After his death and the release of From a Basement on the Hill, many critics and fans viewed the album as a suicide note.
-Sindri Eldon, a journalist for Reykjavík Grapevine wrote, "...the foreshadowing of his suicide is so strong that it's difficult to listen to."

 From a Basement on the Hill was well received by critics.
 On music review aggregator website Metacritic, the album holds an approval rating of 88 out of 100 based on 37 reviews, indicating "universal acclaim".
 It is one of the site's all-time highest-rated albums.
 Many reviewers complimented the album's attempts to expand Smith's sound, such as the incorporation of instrumental passages, as well as heavier, guitar-based material.

 Pitchfork called it "perfectly coherent and cohesive, without any sense of being slapped together from half-finished parts."
 E!
 Online called it "a beautiful swansong to one of this generation's best."
 Filter called it "large and epic, but tense and claustrophobic as well, and, gratefully, it's as close to Elliott as we've ever been."
 Billboard stated that "Smith bundles together subtlety and ferocity to create one of his heart-aching best...
 Consider it a 'fond farewell' to one of this generations most poignant and gifted songwriters."
 Rolling Stone had some reservations, observing that "this is an album about the seductions of oblivion, and a few of the more densely arranged songs mimic the characters in the lyrics, stumbing around without quite connecting.
 More often though, Smith teases extraordinary wit and warmth from songs that float lazily toward happiness."

-In the UK the album was received even more enthusiastically than in Smith's home country.
-Q wrote, "Given that its backstory involves one of the grimmest deaths in music history, it's tempting to view this album darkly, but really, there's no denying the new twist here...
+Q magazine wrote, "Given that its backstory involves one of the grimmest deaths in music history, it's tempting to view this album darkly, but really, there's no denying the new twist here...
 Without wanting to second-guess his mindset, this music often sounds like the madness surrounding its creator – his heroin troubles, an allegedly turbulent relationship, his struggles against depression.
 So what dominates are these loud, wayward Los Angeles epics full of gothic grandeur, broken-glass emotions, bizarre soundscapes and heavy, early-'70s guitars."
 The review concluded, "All posthumous releases receive garlands of praise but this would take your breath away whatever the circumstances".